shoaib6174/No-Code-ML/Blog1.md

 Learn more: https://www.coursera.org/specializations/reinforcement-learning

-Logistic Regression model with parameters
+A Logistic Regression model with parameters

--
+The logistic model (or logit model) is used to model the probability of a certain class or event taking place, such as the probability of a team winning, of a patient being healthy, etc. Each object being detected in the image would be assigned a probability between 0 and 1, with a sum of one.

-a classification model with parameters
+A Classification model with parameters
 -